You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 Custom Commands and MCP Servers

-Custom slash commands and MCP servers are the two fastest ways to stop repeating yourself and give Claude Code reach into the tools you already use.
+Custom slash commands and MCP servers are the two most powerful ways to tailor Claude Code to your exact workflow without repeating yourself.

-• /create-issues — turns a project spec into discrete GitHub issues
+• /create-issues — reads a project spec (@project_spec.md) and converts the functionality bullets into discrete GitHub issues, breaking a big project into actionable units.

-• /update-docs-and-commit — refreshes documentation and cuts a commit after a feature lands
+• /update-docs-and-commit — updates project documentation and creates a commit after a feature is finished.

-• /whats-next — reads GitHub issues, commit history, and the spec doc to surface the next task
+• /whats-next — consults open GitHub issues, commit history, and the spec doc to suggest the next task.

-To create one, just ask Claude, giving it the command name and a plain-English description of what it should do.
-Slash commands support:
+To create one, just ask Claude: describe the command name and what you want it to do.
+Claude handles the scaffolding.

-Tip 23 · Use MCP Servers for Third-Party Tools
+Tip 23 · Use MCP Servers to Connect Third-Party Tools

 • Playwright MCP — browser automation and end-to-end testing